Gere321123/Bertrand-s-postulate/README.md

 2,5,2,3,2,7,2,11,2,3,2,5,2,x

 How can you see a pattern in this?
-If we imagine the coordinate system from $-p_{n-1}-1$ to p_{n-1}-1, it is already much easier to see Since there must be something in the place of 1 and -1, therefore we put the two largest balls there (since they will not be repeated that way)
+If we imagine the coordinate system from $-p_{n-1}-1$ to $p_{n-1}-1$, it is already much easier to see Since there must be something in the place of 1 and -1, therefore we put the two largest balls there (since they will not be repeated that way)
 For this example, we start at -6 and end at 6.
-If we put the balls in a different way, it will be longer because then the balls would be repeated less often!
+If we put the balls in a different way, it will not be longer then this because then the balls would be repeated less often!